Birth Father Rights in Georgia

 In Georgia adoptions, birth fathers have rights too.
-Regardless of the situation, birth fathers’ rights need to be legally terminated to proceed with an adoption, whether that be voluntarily or involuntarily.
+Regardless of the situation, birth fathers’ rights need to be legally terminated to proceed with an adoption in Georgia, whether that be voluntarily or involuntarily.
 Depending on your circumstances, the path you take with the birth father terminating his rights will be different.
 Make sure you discuss your specifics with your adoption professional, and especially an adoption attorney in Georgia.
 We will go through a few examples in this article of how a birth mother can proceed with terminating a birth father’s rights.

 Please remember that this article is not intended as legal advice.
 You should always work with your adoption specialist and an attorney in Georgia to make sure your adoption is completed legally in your circumstances.
+Anytime you have questions about the Georgia adoption process, fill out this online form or call 1-800-ADOPTION

 Adoption birth father rights in Georgia are very real.
 Birth fathers have legal rights to the child that they helped to create.
 This may not seem fair to the single mother who has had no help from him, but it is the law.
 When a birth father is married to the birth mother, the situation becomes even more complicated.